usatlas/AFdocs/tier3docs/ML-Containers/implement.md

 ## Command Line ML Container Usage

-The images are deployed onto the Docker hub and CVMFS and there are 3 ways to run the ML images at the command line.
+The images are deployed onto the Docker hub and CVMFS and there are 4 ways to run the ML images at the command line.

-??? note "**Singularity**"
+??? note "**Apptainer/Singularity**"

-    You can directly use **Singularity** to develop with the containers using the `singularity run` command.
+    You can directly use **Apptainer** or **Singularity** to develop with the containers using the `apptainer run` or `singularity run` command.

     ``` output
-    lxplus901% singularity run /cvmfs/unpacked.cern.ch/registry.hub.docker.com/yesw2000/ml-base:centos7-python38
+    lxplus901% apptainer run /cvmfs/unpacked.cern.ch/registry.hub.docker.com/yesw2000/ml-base:alma9-python39
     For the content in this container,
       please read the file /list-of-pkgs-inside.txt

     To create your own new env, run "source /create-newEnv-on-base.sh -h" for help
     Singularity> python --version
-    Python 3.8.17
+    Python 3.9.19
     Singularity>
     ```